How does Guardian help me understand how my agents are behaving?

 Which prerequisites or dependencies are required to use it?

-The reporting feature is available as part of the Guardian Guardrails package, which is available on select plans.
+The reporting feature is available as part of the Guardian, which is part of the Elite package.
 For additional support, please reach out to your Customer Success Manager or sales rep.

 Why am I not seeing hits for reports that I’ve set previously?

-Reports only run if the specified conditions happen, to the specified users on the given timeframe.
+Reports only run if the specified conditions happen, to the specified users within the given timeframe.
 If that is not the case, no “hits” for the report will be shown.

 How is the email being sent?